Resident Evil: Extiction

 cotton shirt and cut a slit down the front.
 The snaps were put on with a snap tool.
 I got brown

-the ties came undone so I put stitches through them to make sure that wouldn’t happen again.
-The
+it, the ties came undone so I put stitches through them to make sure that wouldn’t happen again.

-shorts are just plain khaki shorts, and I painted a star on the butt.
-The real costume has a large star
+The shorts are just plain khaki shorts, and I painted a star on the butt.
+The real costume has a large

-pattern in the seat of the shorts.
+star pattern in the seat of the shorts.
 You don’t see it much, but it’s all about the details.
-The jacket in
+The jacket

-version two is a replica I ordered online.
-Once I got it, I added suede details on the collar and cuffs.
-It
+in version two is a replica I ordered online.
+Once I got it, I added suede details on the collar and

 Knee high lace-up leather boots by Steve Madden, with one red shoe lace.
 I added silver boot

 conchos with leather straps and chain under the heel, and made a flap that went on the top of the